 Can anyone else use this cover? – “We sell a cover once; it’s removed from the site and never resold.”

 Website – www.covermint.design

 What they say about themselves – “We offer quality, high-resolution pre-made and custom ebook covers as well as full ebook and print packages for many different genres.”

 Price – $69

 Categories – “Choose a high-quality, pre-made professional ebook cover from a variety of genres including Sci Fi, Romance and Thriller.
-We customize the cover to fit your author name and book title.
+We customize the cover to fit your author name and book title.”

-Are you the only one who can use this cover? – “After a cover is sold it is removed from the site.”
+Can anyone else use this cover? – “After a cover is sold it is removed from the site.”

 What they say about themselves – “Beautiful cover designs for ebook and print.”